beckpull/employee-tracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-- This application is geared towards anybody looking for a simple and easy-to-use employee database.
+- This application is geared towards anybody looking for an easy-to-use employee database.

-- The goal of this application is for companies to be able to easily track employees, roles and departments of their business.
+- The goal of this application is for companies to be able to easily track employees, roles and departments of their business in order to simplify one of the more complicated parts of running a business.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>